 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-Property Law introduces students to the theoretical foundation, conceptual bases, and the context of the law of property; how a property interest arises, how it may be construed or enforced, and how it may end; the statutory schemes of registration for both Old System Title land and Torrens Title land; how multiple property interests may co-exist and how the interest holders' respective rights, obligations, and remedies are ascertained; and the principles of native title.
+This subject introduces you to the theoretical foundation, conceptual bases and context of the law of property.
+You will explore how a property interest arises, how it may be construed or enforced, and how it may end.
+You will also examine the statutory schemes of registration for both Old System Title land and Torrens Title land, how multiple property interests may co-exist and how the interest holders' respective rights, obligations and remedies are ascertained.
+You will also consider the principles of native title.
+Throughout this subject, you will build a range of transferable critical thinking and legal reasoning skills.
 This subject meets the Priestley requirements for property.